Maximal zero product subrings and inner ideals of simple rings: Abstract

 \section{Abstract}

-Let $Q$ be a (non-unital) simple ring.
-A nonempty subset $S$ of $Q$ is said to have {\it zero product} if $S^2 =0$.
+Let $Q$ be a (not necessarily unital) simple ring or algebra.
+A nonempty subset $S$ of $Q$ is said to have {\em zero product} if $S^2 =0$.
 We classify all maximal zero product subsets of $Q$ by proving that the map $\cR \mapsto \cR \cap \leftann(\cR )$ is a bijection from the set of all proper nonzero annihilator right ideals of $Q$ onto the set of all maximal zero product subsets of $Q$.
 We also describe the relationship between the maximal zero product subsets of $Q$ and the maximal inner ideals of its associated Lie algebra.